 - Sustainable & resilient network design

-The Symposium is organised and hosted by the Centre for International Manufacturing (CIM), one of several research centres within the University of Cambridge's Institute for Manufacturing (IfM).
+The Symposium is organised and hosted by the Centre for International Manufacturing (CIM).

 Please contact: Dr Jag Srai, Centre Head, or Patrick Hennelly for detailed programme information: firstname.lastname@example.org